 Top 10 High-Protein Foods for a Healthy Diet

-This table presents a diverse range of healthy foods that are excellent sources of protein, including poultry, seafood, dairy, legumes, and nuts.
+This table shows a variety of healthy protein-rich foods such as poultry, seafood, dairy, legumes, and nuts.
 By incorporating these foods into meals and snacks, individuals can easily meet their daily protein requirements and support overall health and fitness goals.

 Good sources of vegan proteins